Nepals Everest Man Claims Record 30th Summit - UrduPoint

 "Kami Rita reached the summit this morning.
 Now he has made a new record with 30 summits of Everest," Mingma Sherpa of Seven Summit Treks, his expedition organiser, told AFP.

+But celebrations were overshadowed after a Romanian mountaineer was confirmed dead, and a British climber and Nepali guide were reported missing -- the latest casualties highlighting the risks of the sport.

-Sherpa first stood on the top of Everest in 1994 when working for a commercial expedition.
+Sherpa first stood on the top of Mount Everest in 1994 when working for a commercial expedition.

 Since then he has climbed Everest almost every year, guiding clients.